AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 * **[!UICONTROL Copies]**: An integer value that specifies the number of copies to generate for the output.
 The default value is 1.

 * **[!UICONTROL Duplex Printing]**:  A Pagination value that specifies whether to use two-sided or single-sided printing.
-Printers that support PostScript and PCL use this value.If you provide a literal value, select one of these values:
+Printers that support PostScript and PCL use this value.
+If you provide a literal value, select one of these values:
     * **[!UICONTROL Duplex Long Edge]**: Use two-sided printing and print using long-edge pagination.
     * **[!UICONTROL Duplex Short Edge]**: Use two-sided printing and print using short-edge pagination.
     * **[!UICONTROL Simplex]**: Use single-sided printing.